RobertRostohar/SDS-Framework/utilities/SDS-View/README.md

 ## Set-up and requirements
 ### Requirements
-- Python 3.10+ with packages:
+- Python 3.9 or later with packages:
   - pyyaml
   - numpy
   - matplotlib